hsc-projects/snn_engine2/README.md

 energy consumption in the neuronal model.
 * Tuning **seSNN** such that a limited number of synaptic pathways are active at the same time instead of all of them.
-* Giving the **STMM** the ability to 'measure' the activity of relevant groups, and thus better time the release of chemicals.
+* Giving the **STMM** the ability to 'measure' the activity of relevant groups in order to improve the timing of chemical releases.
-* Adding a frequency-based subnetwork across **R** and **STMM** as a third layer of information propagation.
+* Adding a subnetwork across **R** and/or **STMM** as a third layer enabling information propagation via frequency coding.

 We also ignored the fact that a short circuit might run through more concept assemblies: